 OK, maybe Lima’s desert is not called the Atacama, but the “Peruvian Coastal Desert“, but this was the more poetic choice for obvious reasons.

 I wanted to hitchhike, dammit.
 I had just spent five weeks exploring the enormous capital of this country for the sake of writing the next Digital Nomads Guide.
-It was fun again to really get to know a city, but I really needed to go back to my favorite activity: catching rides with friendly strangers and going places I’ve never been before.
+It was fun again to really get to know a city, but I really needed to go back to my favorite activity: catching rides with friendly strangers and going places I’ve never been to before.

 With nearly 10 million people in its metropolitan area, I knew getting out of Lima was going to be no easy feat.
 In the weeks before I had already been practicing with using public transportation with an app specifically made for making sense of Lima’s monstrous city bus system.
 I needed to use two buses to get out of town.
 One to get to the center.
 Then swap into another that goes to a little village on the Carretera Central (the central highway), where hopefully I’d be able to stop a car.
 Projected commuting time: four fucking hours.

 The grand plan was to hitch from Lima, cross over the Andes (for the 4th time) and ride it down into Pucallpa, a city at a side river of the Amazon.
 From there I wish to take a boat ride to Iquitos through many sweltering nights on the meandering river.
 Iquitos is the largest city on earth that’s only reachable by boat or plane!